senkrad76/Anidea-for-SmartThings/README.md

 A repository of assorted SmartThings bits and bobs that were created for use within the owner's personal SmartThings environment, but hopefully to a standard that could potentially make them useful to others.

+The repository layout is compatible with the IDE for [Groovy Device Handlers](devicetypes) and SmartApps.
+Other scripts and things sit under the [anidea-st](anidea-st) folder.

 **Please be aware that this is very much a personal repository, and so can be subject to the most trivial of changes.
 There isn't currently any staging or anything going on.
 There is just the one branch.**

 The following device handlers deliberately do not define a UI for the SmartThings Classic app: